Your Marriage Will Take a Lot of Work

 - How important is it to you to keep up physical appearances?

 - Are there some things that you and I are not prepared to give up in the marriage?

 - Do you feel like you can be assertive with me?
 Why or why not?

-- How do we balance holiday and special occasions with both families and also make sure to have special time for us?
+- How do we balance holidays and special occasions with both families and also make sure to have a special time for us?